 The 2023-2024 recipient will receive $1,000, a Certificate of Award, and travel expenses for the recipient to attend the WAGS Annual Conference and Awards luncheon to be held (TBD).

-The scholarly “product” eligible for this competition is a formal written thesis.
-If a nominating department offers both a thesis option and a project option, only the thesis is acceptable for consideration for this award.
-Each submission requires a written nomination by the Dean of the Graduate School (College), or the equivalent office at your institution.
-The internal institutional selection processes are the responsibility of the endorsing official.
+The scholarly product eligible for this competition is a formal written thesis.
+If a nominating department offers both a thesis option and a project option, only the thesis is acceptable for consideration for this award

-- Nominees must have successfully defended and submitted the final copy of their thesis for the Master’s degree within the period of July 1, 2017, through June 30, 2018.
-Nomination materials should be assembled in the following order and submitted electronically as one PDF file:
+Nominees must have successfully defended and submitted the final copy of their thesis towards the master’s degree within the period of July 1, 2022, through June 30, 2023

-- A non-technical summary prepared by the student (1000-1500 words) describing the research and its significance for a general academic audience of non-specialists.
+- A non-technical summary prepared by the nominee (1000-1500 words) describing the research and its significance.
+This summary is intended for a general academic audience of non-specialists.